What Is A Therapy Dog?

 Disability Support Therapy Dogs

-Our disability support therapy dogs can offer friendship, comfort, and companionship to those living with a disability.
-We provide disability therapy dogs for both children and adults.
+Our disability support therapy dogs offer friendship, comfort, and companionship to those living with a disability.
+We provided disability therapy dogs for both children and adults.

 Disability Therapy Dog with two children